Frequently Asked Questions

 How do I make an appointment?

-Please go to our online scheduler to register with your California Lutheran University email and student ID.
+Please go to our online scheduler to register an new account with your California Lutheran University email and student ID.
 Then log in and choose a convenient session time for you.
 Please note the directions at the top of the scheduler that will walk you through scheduling face to face or online appointments.

 What times are available for appointments?